 The Japanese piece of furniture is composed of a low wooden table frame covered by a futon or a heavy blanket, with a table on top.
-It has its roots in the open-fire hearths of long ago which were always located in the center of the main room.
+It has its roots in the open-fire hearths of long ago which were always located in the centre of the main room.
 They showed up first in the 14th century and the main energy source was coal.

 Modern kotatsu come in two forms: electric and charcoal.
 The charcoal type is a carry-over from ancient times, but it still exists.
 In this kind of kotatsu, a pit is dug out and charcoal sits in it.
 A grate is then put over this pit and the heat is trapped inside a blanket.
-This kind, of course cannot be moved.
+This kind, of course, cannot be moved.

-Modern electric kotatsu, however, can moved around because its heating source is usually electric and attached to the table.
+Modern electric kotatsu, however, can be moved around because its heating source is usually electric and attached to the table.
 So, if you want to change the set up to a different part of your house, you can.

 Napping is an accepted and widespread activity during the cold Japanese months.
-People do not generally sleep at night under the kotatsu, due to the possibility of getting burns, but it's interesting to learn that cats do!
+People do not generally sleep at night under the kotatsu, due to the possibility of getting burnt, but it's interesting to learn that cats do!
 Another reason the kotatsu developed is that Japanese homes do not have good insulation.
 They are built in a drafty style, mostly because the humidity is very high during the warm seasons.